madetech/handbook/guides/it/Hardware.md

 **Engineers and UCD**
 - 14‐inch MacBook Pro
-- Apple M1 Pro with 8-core CPU, 14-core GPU, 16-core Neural Engine
+- Apple M3 Pro with 8-core CPU, 10-core GPU, 16-core Neural Engine
 - 16GB unified memory
 - 512GB SSD storage

 OR

-- Lenovo ThinkPad X1 Carbon 14 Inch
+- ThinkPad X1 Carbon Gen 11 14 inch
-- Core i7-10510U Processor  @ 1.80GHz - 4 cores
+- Core i7-1355U Processor (E-cores up to 3.70 GHz P-cores up to 5.00 GHz)
 - 16GB of RAM
 - 512GB SSD
+- Integrated Intel® Iris® Xe Graphics
-- Windows 10 Pro
+- Windows or Linux

 **All other roles**
-- Macbook Air
+- Air M1 (13 inch)
 - Apple M1 chip with 8‐core CPU, 7‐core GPU and 16‐core Neural Engine
-  8GB unified memory
+- 16GB unified memory
-- 256GB SSD storage1
+- 256GB SSD storage

-You may have or receive a laptop with a slightly different spec - these are older machines which are still within the 3 year replacement period (see below).
+You may have or receive a laptop with a slightly different spec - these are older machines which are still within the 3 or 4 year replacement period (see below).

 Standard laptop specs will be reviewed annually, and as and when Apple change their specs.
-The last review was November 2022.
+The last review was December 2023.

 If there is an issue with your laptop please email [it@madetech.com](mailto:it@madetech.com)

 ## Laptop replacement cycles

-Laptops are replaced every 3 years, according to the age of the individual laptop, not how long a user has had it.
+**Engineers and UCD** - laptops are replaced every 3 years, according to the age of the individual laptop, not how long a user has had it.

+**All other roles** - laptops are replaced every 4 years, according to the age of the individual laptop, not how long a user has had it.

 When your laptop is due for replacement you'll be contacted by Aura to arrange for a new one to be given to you and return of the old one.
+You do not have to have a replacement - if you're perfectly happy with the laptop you currently have then great.
+You can request a replacement at any point after the 3 or 4 year mark, whichever is applicable.
 New laptops will be whatever the standard spec is for your role at that time.